BJeannot1/Compute_actual_ET_over_space_and_time/README.md

 - Distributed hourly total available water in the root zone in conditions of full saturation (mm)
 - Distirbuted crop coefficient, defining the ratio between reference and potential evapotranspiration.
 The reference evapotranspiration corresponds to the potential evapotranspiration of a reference crop of height 12cm, albedo 0.23 and surface resistance of 70 s m-1

-An example dataset is provided in the "Inputs" folder of this repository.
+An example dataset is provided in this repository.
 Refer to this file for more details about input formatting.

 # **II.
 Running the code**
   ## 1. Requirements